-We encourage you to visit our District Safety Q&A page for detailed responses to a myriad of questions, including how we inform the public about our district safety initiatives and how we use threat assessment at all of our schools, and so much more.
+We encourage you to visit our District Safety Q&A page for detailed responses to many questions, including how we inform the public about our district safety initiatives and how we use threat assessment at all of our schools, and so much more.

 District Safety Consultants: Needham Risk Management.
 Needham was established in 2003, and their highly experienced and competent staff have over 20 years of experience providing an array of services, including school health and safety consulting.

 A team of administrators and staff updated our District-Wide School Safety Plan, in consultation with Needham.
 The plan adheres strictly to New York State regulations and guidelines.
 Por favor haga clic aquí para leer el Plan en español.

 Each building has its own Emergency Response Plan, as well as a Safety Team, which meets regularly and is co-chaired by a building administrator and Needham Risk Management.
 These individual building plans are regularly reviewed by the District Wide Safety and Health Committee, as well as the Safety Teams.
 We also have updated all of our threat assessment procedures.